elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Group: A Voice.

 - {:.pr.i} You are right, my friend, you are right.
 We are losing these colonies because of bad politics.
 The battle plans, the combat.
 Let's stop this nonsense.
-With the Negroes, there's only one way: terror.
+There's only one way with these Negroes: terror.
 On the first day of the insurrection, I, this guy right here, planted 50 heads on both sides of the avenue in front of my plantation, like palm trees, and I guarantee you that the flock has not moved.
 You see ...

 *(The voice fades into the night.)*